catsAndSolenoids/website/content/index.md

 #  link: "about"
 ---

-# YLD at SPA Conference

-YLD is one of London’s fastest growing software engineering consultancies working with European brands such as The Economist, Trainline and Thomas Cook.

-We help our clients win by augmenting their teams with some of the best JavaScript engineers in Europe while employing cutting edge technologies and software engineering practises.

-Our ethos is defined by a commitment to the open source community - we aim to create a long-standing engineering culture and delivery capability in each piece of work we do.
-We don’t stop until we get there.

-Join the conversation on Twitter @YLDio or hello@yld.io

-We are hiring!
-Check out available roles [here](https://yld.breezy.hr/)

 # Catbot workshop

-YLD also like to reduce cats' boredom, and so today we will build a remote controlled laser turret!
+it is important to reduce cat's boredom, and so today we will build a remote controlled laser turret!

-Here are the steps to create the ultimate connected cat toy:
+Here are the steps to connect your cat to the internet:

 - [Build the frame][1]
 - [Connect the hardware][2]